-5.1 Equality and Diversity Practitioner
+6.1 Equality and Diversity Practitioner

 The college has in place a dedicated Equality and Diversity practitioner.
-This member of staff works within the Equality Mainstreaming Group, is responsible for the writing of the Equalities Mainstreaming report, writing the set of Equality Outcomes for the college, and keeping these up to date and progressing over the four-year cycle they are set for.
-They are also responsible for writing the Gender Action Plan and liaising closely with the Head of Human Resources in relation to the completion and publication of the Employee Equality information and Gender Pay Gap information.
+This member of staff works within the Equality Mainstreaming Group, is responsible for the writing of the Equalities Mainstreaming report, writing the set of Equality Outcomes, embedding the National Equality Outcomes throughout the documentation, and keeping these up to date and progressing over the four-year cycle they are set for.
+They are also responsible for writing the Gender Action Plan and liaising closely with the Director of Human Resources in relation to the completion and publication of the Employee Equality information and Gender Pay Gap information.

-6 Our Support of the Protected Characteristics
+7 Our Support of the Protected Characteristics